New Zealand giraffe weevil: Description

 Male and female L. barbicornis, showing how the placement of antennae is determined by the female's need to drill into wood.
 Illustration by Des Helmore.

 Giraffe weevils have a distinctive elongated head, and reddish-brown markings on their elytra.
 They are the only weevils in the world with a visible scutellum.

-They are New Zealand's longest native beetle, and have been identified as the longest brentid weevil in the world by researchers Christina.
-J. Painting and Gregory I. Holwell.
-They vary enormously in size, from 15 to 90 mm total length in males and 12–50 mm in females.
+They are New Zealand's longest native beetle, and the longest brentid weevil in the world.
+They vary enormously in size, from 15 to 90 mm total length in males and 12 to 50 mm in females.
 This wide variation in body size, particularly in the length of the male rostrum, may be in response to changing environmental conditions from year to year.
 Body size increases the further south the weevils live, but male rostra get proportionately less long with increasing latitude.

 These weevils display extreme sexual dimorphism; males have an elongated rostrum or snout with antennae at the tip, which they use as a weapon for fighting over females.
 The female giraffe weevil has a shorter rostrum with antennae about halfway along, which allows her to bite egg-laying holes in tree trunks without damaging her antennae.

 Giraffe weevils are mostly active by day, sheltering in the canopy at night, and feed on sap.
 When suddenly disturbed, they will drop backwards off a tree trunk and lie in the leaf litter, playing dead, for up to an hour.